Housing Disrepair Experts

 Unfortunately, there are occasions when your landlord does not make repairs in a reasonable amount of time, and you want to claim compensation from landlord.
 Contact a housing solicitor for legal advice on how to proceed.
 They will ask for copies of letters or emails you have send requesting the repair, as well as times and dates of phone calls, and the names of whom you spoke to.
 Photographic evidence of the original problem and the damage it caused over time is also beneficial for proving your case.
 The stronger your claim, the faster your housing lawyer will be able to obtain payment for damages.

 No Win No Fee*

 We assess all housing disrepair claims on a No Win No Fee basis, then we can determine how successful a claim is likely to be, without you risking a penny!

 We assess each claim on its merits with the information provided, which aids us determine its likely success rate.

-Our dedicated housing disrepair solicitors are experts in securing compensation no matter the situation.
+The housing disrepair solicitors we work with are experts in securing compensation no matter the situation.

 Our tenancy deposit solicitors are committed to securing the best possible outcome for you while providing expert support every step of the way.